segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ![A screenshot of the Entity Eplorer.](/docs/engage/images/entity_explorer.png)

-#### Dynamic References
+#### Dynamic references

 **Event Conditions**

-For event property values, you can either enter a Constant or dynamically reference a profile trait from the Segment profile.
+For event property values, you can either enter a constant or dynamically reference a profile trait from the Segment profile.
 When filtering on event properties, you can dynamically reference the value of another profile trait, or enter a constant value.

 **Entity Conditions**